mathiasfritsch/Yadebs/README.md

 # Yadebs
-Yet another double entry bookkeeping s
+Yet another double entry bookkeeping system

+It should at least get some accounts a a ledger